romland/itemLens/README.md

 I am no fan of data-entry, so, adding new products/items should be as automated as possible (using any device).
 Most of the effort of making this app went into making a pleasant and fast work-flow.
-It optionally uses machine learning of various types: language and vision models, object classification, OCR.
+It optionally uses machine learning of various types: language and vision models, object classification, OCR, background removal, segmentation.

 ### How to use
 To add a product, grab your phone and take a picture, scan the QR-code on the container